Disney World With Toddlers

 If you are heading to Disney World with your toddler, there are some things you really need to consider before setting foot in the Land of Mickey Mouse.

-All children ages three and up need a valid ticket with a park reservation to enter a Disney park.
+All children ages three and up need valid park tickets with a park reservation to enter a Disney park.
 You can find out more details here.
+If your child is under 3 years old they are free.

 Magic Kingdom is the best Disney park for toddlers.
-If possible, we recommend spending two days at the Magic Kingdom with your small children.
+If possible, we recommend spending two days at the Magic Kingdom with your small children, especially if this is your first trip.
+Magic Kingdom has so much to see and do!

-Yes, Animal Kingdom is a great park for toddlers!
+Animal Kingdom is also a great park for toddlers!
 It is animal focused, a slower paced park, and has some massive perks that little kids and their families will love.
+You will find play areas, a train, bird shows, and more.
+Many families are able to accomplish this park in 1/2 day which gives you time to enjoy your hotel pool.

 It is important that you know how to visit each of the parks.
 You cannot do Magic Kingdom the same as Animal Kingdom.
 We have a run down of how to visit the parks with toddlers and preschoolers here.